 Mr. Powers accepted employment with the NHC in 1999.
 He is a graduate of Grinnell College (Iowa) with a Bachelor of Arts degree in Spanish and Environmental Studies and a Master of International Management from The American Graduate School of International Management (Arizona).

-In January 2015, Kate Woods started work for the Northwest Horticultural Council.
-Ms. Woods graduated from American University (Washington, D.C.) in 2005 with Bachelor of Arts degrees in political science and print journalism.
+In January 2015, Kate Tynan started work for the Northwest Horticultural Council.
+Mrs. Tynan graduated from American University (Washington, D.C.) in 2005 with Bachelor of Arts degrees in political science and print journalism.

 Vice President for Scientific Affairs

 In January 2018, Barbara Madden started work for the Northwest Horticultural Council.
 Ms. Madden received an Associates in Applied Science Degree in Agronomy from The State University of New York Agricultural and Technical College at Cobleskill, a Bachelor of Science Degree in Crop Science from California Polytechnic State University at San Luis Obispo, and a Master of Science Degree in Environmental Science and Policy from George Mason University in Virginia.

 |Boards and committees: Minor Crop Farmer Alliance Technical Committee|

 Fred Scarlett joined the Northwest Horticultural Council in July 2018.
 He is a graduate of Washington State University with a Bachelor of Arts in Business Administration.

 |Boards and committees: Apple Maggot Working Group, Australia Export Program (secretary/treasurer); Washington State Department of Agriculture Fruit & Vegetable Advisory Board|